bbcmicrobit/PythonEditor/tests/manual/test-procedure.rst

 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''
 - Delete the content of the Script Name box.
 - Delete the content from the Text Editor.
-- Load by any method the hex file saved in the test case "Test: Hex file can be generated".
+- Load by editor drag&drop the hex file saved in the test case "Test: Hex file can be generated".
 - [ ] Confirm the Script Name is the same as the hex filename without the extension.
-- [ ] Confirm the Text Editor contains the "Code block 1" defined at the bottom of this Test Case.
+- [ ] Confirm the Text Editor contains the exact contents defined in the "Code block 1" at the bottom of this Test Case.

 Code block 1::